N0taN3rd/Archival-Integration-Test/README.md

 ### Iframes
 - Load pages from another/same domain on HTTP and HTTPS
-- Load pages from another/same domain on HTTP and HTTPS and use iframe page to load resources for parent page
+- Load pages from another/same domain on HTTP and HTTPS and use [iframe page to load resources for parent page](https://github.com/N0taN3rd/archiveAcid/blob/master/docs/evalInjectedIframe2.html)
-- Load page from another/same domain on HTTP and HTTPS and use it to request another html page and rewrite links the requested page to work in parent
+- Load page from another/same domain on HTTP and HTTPS and use it to request another html page and [rewrite links of the requested page to work in parent](https://github.com/N0taN3rd/archiveAcid/blob/master/src/cleanUpRandyHTML.js)

 [Unarchivable via Internet Archive](http://web.archive.org/web/20170519051421/http://www.cs.odu.edu/~jberlin/funtimes2/), [Original](http://www.cs.odu.edu/~jberlin/funtimes2/)